Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Introduction

 \section{Introduction}

 This is the second half of a series of papers.
-In the first part \cite{tsd43}, we proposed a call-by-value $\lambda\mu$-calculus, called the CCV $\lambda\mu$-calculus, that were complete for the CPS semantics.
+In the first part, we proposed a call-by-value $\lambda\mu$-calculus, called the CCV $\lambda\mu$-calculus, which is complete for the continuation-passing style (CPS) semantics \cite{tsd43}.
 Furthermore, we proposed the union-intersection type discipline.
 Among others, we verified the following: \begingroup 0ex \hangafter0\hangindent1.8em

 \llapem{1.8}{(1)} A term $M$ terminates with respect to the call-by-value evaluation if and only if its CPS translation $[\![M]\!]$ is solvable.

 0ex

 \llapem{1.8}{(2)} A term $M$ is weakly normalizing if and only if its CPS translation $[\![M]\!]$ is weakly normalizing.